SolidRun/build_rzg2lc/README.md

 Main intention of this repository is to produce a reference system for RZ/G2LC based products.
 Automatic binary releases are available on [our website](https://images.solid-run.com/RZG2LC/rzg2lc_build) for download.

+The build script can support two Linux distrebutions **Debian/Buildroot**.

 ## Get Started

 ### Deploy to microSD